mjysci/MLCompetitionHub/docs/competition/ZINDI.md

 ## Barbados Traffic Analysis Challenge <sup style="color:red">[new]<sup>

 Link: https://zindi.africa/competitions/barbados-traffic-analysis-challenge
-Description: Can you identify the root causes of traffic in a Barbados roundabout?
+Description: Can you predict traffic flow to identify the root causes of traffic in a Barbados roundabout?
-Deadline: 2025-12-08T07:59:00+0800
+Deadline: 2026-01-26T07:59:00+0800
-Reward: $10 000 USD
+Reward: $11 000 USD

 ## Measuring What Matters Proposal Challenge by ITU